rynoschni/Global_Snake/readme.md

 Information about countries you would like to travel to and the ability to learn about countries you did not know existed.

+## How to use?

+Starting from the homepage, the user is presented with two different options to begin discovering new countries.
+The first option is to use the input search box to find a specific country; this will redirect the user to a new page (Map page) and provide information relevant to the country they are searching.
+The second option available on the homepage is to search for a random country, this can be achieved by clicking the 'Search Random Country' button.

+An additional capability is for the user to select random countries from the Map page after searching for a country, and continue the journey of learning about new countries.
+Additional tabs located in the top of the website assist the user with navigation through the different pages, including the About Us page.

 ## Challenges and Solutions
 Multiple API Calling
 - Challenge: Taking multiple API's and returning the data to the DOM through one event listener.